Settorezero/Arlok/docs/assembly.md

 > 🇮🇹 For italian users: this guide is also available in italian language: [assembly - ITA](assembly_ita.md)

-> When you see the screw measure in millimeters: this is the length of the threaded part.
+> When you see the screw measure in millimeters: this is the length of the threaded part (without the head).

 There is a [video on youtube](https://youtu.be/yHwYimkA6Dw) showing the assemblying process.
 It's in italian language but video is very useful for understanding how certain parts must be placed correctly.